 - Jain bronze images found from Akola (near Baroda) belong to the late 5th – late 7th century CE; made using the lost-wax process; the images have been inlaid with silver and copper for embellishments.

-- Jain bronze sculptures also found from Chausa (Bihar), Hansi (Haryana) and many places in Karnataka and Tamil Nadu.
+- Jain bronze sculptures are also found from Chausa (Bihar), Hansi (Haryana) and many places in Karnataka and Tamil Nadu.

 - Jain Temples at Mount Abu, Rajasthan